Sloppy Bears lose 36-25 to Saints

 But New Orleans, playing without Drew Brees and leading rusher Alvin Kamara due to injuries, took over from there.

 Bridgewater threw another TD pass, a 4-yarder to Taysom Hill, and Latavius Murray rushed for two scores as the Saints ripped off 27 straight points while the Bears offense stalled.
+Murray finished with 119 yards on 27 carries.

+“On our side of the ball, that’s just unacceptable,” cornerback Prince Amukamara said.
+“The phrase that’s been said is we all have got to look at ourselves in the mirror and I feel like we’re losing our identity and we just have to get back to that.”

+Trubisky was 34 for 54 for 251 yards and two touchdowns, but he put up most of his numbers after New Orleans pulled away.
+Robinson finished with 10 catches for 87 yards.

 Jay Cohen can be reached at https://twitter.com/jcohenap